 Developing a financial strategy is a key stage in natural asset management.
 As with all stages, it is important that natural assets are considered in parallel to grey infrastructure assets.
 A final component of a financial strategy in asset management is dedicated to exploring financing approaches to address any overall funding gap across the system.
 This involves looking at existing and potential new funding sources.
-One of the next stages of advancing natural asset management in the Grindstone Creek watershed is a Watershed Financing Project to explore innovative financing models for ecosystem restoration and Nature is Infrastructure: How to Include Natural Assets in Asset Management Plans protection.
+One of the next stages of advancing natural asset management in the Grindstone Creek watershed is a Watershed Financing Project to explore innovative financing models for ecosystem restoration and protection.
 It focuses on developing a conceptual financing model for sustaining and enhancing ecosystem services given the regulatory, institutional and coordination barriers that exist.
 This framework includes new economic tools, collaboration among multiple entities including Indigenous Communities and the private sector and builds on existing or enhanced governance structures.
 The study recognizes that a diverse model is needed because neither private nor public financing acting in isolation can address the issues of nature finance or the undervaluation of natural assets.
 The final product aims to include a recommended investment model and results of implementation.